Cambridgeshire Guided Busway: Current services (as of August 2025)

-Operated by Whippet, Route T1 was launched in May 2025, and is subsidised by the Cambridgeshire and Peterborough Combined Authority.
+Operated by Whippet for the Tiger Bus Network, Route T1 was launched in May 2025, and is subsidised by the Cambridgeshire and Peterborough Combined Authority.
 It currently operates from Huntingdon Railway Station to Cambridge City Centre, serving Huntingdon Bus Station and Fenstanton, before joining the Guided Busway at Swavesey and following the same route as the B into the city centre.
 However, it doesn't serve Cambridge North Station.
 It is an hourly service operating Mondays to Saturdays.